THE Karen Takacs Award for Women’s Leadership in International Development

 - Identify as a feminist

-In the nomination letter, the nominator is asked to demonstrate the following:
+- Two central nomination letters that provide an accounting of the nominee’s advocacy for women’s equality and collaborative leadership contributions.
+In each nomination letter, the nominator is asked to demonstrate the following:

 - Evidence of the nominee’s contributions to feminist advocacy for women and girls